NEOZEO64/hivecom/README.md

 **17. Play around with Arduino InfluxDB library**

-O yeah it was nice to see the information flow graph growing at this point
+O yeah it was nice to see the information flow path growing at this point

 **18. Configure linux server docker environment & configure Nginx to access the services from the internet**